alexivkin/SARDELKA/README.md

 * Why Bash?

-Because KISS and less dependencies.
-Also because it grew up from a 5 line bash script kicking off rsync
+Because less dependencies.
+Also because it grew up from a 5 line bash script kicking off rsync.

 * Windows?